Appracatappra/ActionData/Documentation/GettingStarted.md

 <a name="Frequently-Asked-Questions"></a>
 ## Frequently Asked Questions

-The following is a list of frequently asked **Action Utilities** questions:
+The following is a list of frequently asked **Action Data** questions:

 * **Can I use Action Data on multiple projects?**